 If you love craft beer, Pittsburgh is a fantastic destination.
 The city and the surrounding suburbs are home to dozens of great breweries making every type of beer imaginable.
-Here are nine of the best breweries in Pittsburgh and its suburbs that are worth checking out on your next trip to this amazing city.
+Here are 13 of the best breweries in Pittsburgh and its suburbs that are worth checking out on your next trip to this amazing city.

 Strange Roots Experimental Ales

 Strange Roots Experimental Ales (formally known as Draai Laag Brewing Company) isn’t quite like any other brewery I’ve ever visited in Pennsylvania.
 Specializing in beers that combine Belgium and French brewing traditions with unique fruits and yeast strains, Strange Roots crafts ales that are hard to define.
 However, probably the closest style would be the increasingly popular sour beers.

 Strange Roots Experimental Ales operates a small tasting room just off of Route 28 in Millvale.
 Along with their new name, they will be experimenting with different types of beers than what they used to have.
 I’m excited to revisit them and see what great new beers they are brewing.

 The Brew Gentlemen Beer Company

 Opened in 2014, The Brew Gentlemen Beer Company is one of the highlights of Braddock, an industrial community just outside of the Pittsburgh city limits.
 Brew Gentlemen features a variety of brews with enough styles to keep any beer drinker happy.

 While Brew Gentlemen does focus on hop-forward beer, none of the beers that I sampled seemed to be overly hoppy.
 Instead, they had a nice balance that showcased the other flavors of the beer.
 Their White Sky, a chai infused wheat beer was a favorite, and their CPA, a seasonal beer, was one of the best beers I’ve ever had.